-Specifically, Section 504 governs the "design and construction" of housing to ensure that federal programs are operated to be accessible to persons with disabilities, and to ensure that a portion of housing developed with federal funds is accessible to those with "mobility, visual, and hearing impairments".
+Section 504 governs the design and construction of housing to ensure that federal programs are operated to be accessible to persons with disabilities, and to ensure that a portion of housing developed with federal funds is accessible to those with mobility, visual, and hearing impairments.
 These programs include, but are not limited to HOME, CDBG, and other programs under the jurisdiction of the HUD Office of Multifamily Housing Program.

 HUD regulations implementing Section 504 contain accessibility requirements for new construction and rehabilitation of housing as well as requirements for ensuring that the programs themselves are operated in a manner that is accessible to and usable by persons with disabilities.
-Both "individual units" and the "common areas" of buildings must be accessible under Section 504.
-These specific design and construction standards can be found in the "Uniform Federal Accessibility Standards" (UFAS).
+Both individual units and the common areas of buildings must be accessible under Section 504.